mattiab31/SmartDoorBell/README.md

 This should be the owner of the house, he can simply enter using a beacon, maybe in his pocket.
 Using beacon he can simply stay near the door, (50 cm approx) and the door will automatically open, you do not need an app for this!

 **## Friends**
-The Smartdoorbell is provided of a numeric keypad, you can simply enter the secret code and you are in!
-Ideal if you have a party or if you receive lots of friend in your house but you're too busy to buy beers instead of opening the door!
+The Smartdoorbell has a numeric keypad, you can simply enter the secret code and then you are in!
+Is perfect if you are having a party or if you are chilling around with your friend but you're too busy to buy beers instead of opening the door!
 After the 3 failed login attempts, the keypad control system is shutted down and the owner is alerted

 **## Strangers**
-This should be used for any other kind of situation.
-Stranger or people who is not trusted can simply press the button, automatically a photo is taken and sent to the owner via telegram.
+This should be used for any other possible situation.
+Strangers or people who are not trustworthy can simply press the button, and as a consequence  a photo is automatically taken and sent to the owner via telegram.
 The oner can play from remote, an audio to inform the guest about something, or take a video (30sec) to go deeper.
 If the stranger press the REC button, he can also record an audio message who will be delivered to the owner.

 # Functionalities